 The moving charges are accelerating, since only this way can self maintain the electric field causing their acceleration.
 The electric charge is not point like!
 This constant acceleration possible if there is a rotating movement changing the direction of the velocity.
 This way it can accelerate forever without increasing the absolute value of the velocity in the dimension of the time and not reaching the velocity of the light.
 In the atomic scale the Heisenberg uncertainty relation gives the same result, since the moving electron in the atom accelerating in the electric field of the proton, causing a charge distribution on delta x position difference and with a delta p momentum difference such a way that they product is about the half Planck reduced constant.
-For the proton this delta x much less in the nucleon, than in the orbit of the electron in the atom, the delta p is much higher because of the greater proton mass.
-This means that the electron is not a point like particle, but has a real charge distribution.
+For the proton this delta x much less in the nucleon, than in the orbit of the electron is not a point like particle, but has a real charge distribution.